salesforce/warp-drive/README.md

 <img src="https://user-images.githubusercontent.com/7627238/144560725-83167c73-274e-4c5a-a6cf-4e06355895f0.png" width="400" height="400"/>

 #### Single Agent
 Below, we compare the training speed on a single A100 GPU (using WarpDrive), for the Cartpole-v1 with 10, 100, 1K, and 10K environment replicas running in parallel for 3000 epochs.
-You may not see such an amazing convergency as a function of number of environments scaled to this magnitude elsewhere.
+You may not see elsewhere such an amazing convergence with the number of environments scaled to this large magnitude.

 <img width="400" alt="Screenshot 2023-11-05 at 12 46 28 PM" src="https://github.com/salesforce/warp-drive/assets/31748898/44f40cb9-1183-4894-a58e-391da843a8c0">